uoregon-libraries/newspaper-curation-app/changelogs/2024-01-02-batch-job-better.md

   API".
 This repo was built before Go had the "internal" concept to make private packages, and hasn't been refactored properly yet.
 NCA's APIs aren't really ever meant to be public.
+- Batches are no longer ready for a staging load until *after* their BagIt files are generated.
+This is technically an unnecessary delay, but we cannot sync to the production dir until BagIt files are done, and the whole point of this unification of batch locations was to avoid having to load from two different directories.

 ### Removed